 Blake Brown is the Hugh C. Kiger Professor of Agricultural and Resource Economics at North Carolina State University.
 He has spent much of his career as a policy analyst working on farm policy, particularly tobacco policy.
-A major focus was working with policy makers on the $9.6 billion federal tobacco buyout.
-From 2008-2014 Brown directed efforts at NCSU to help farmers add or expand value-added enterprises.
-In 2014, he became director of the North Carolina Tobacco Trust Commission Agricultural Leadership Development Program.
-He is also leading efforts to implement a business management program, The Executive Farm Management Program, to fit the unique needs of commercial farms in the southeast.
-He continues to provide economic analyses for tobacco and peanuts.
+For the 2018/2019 academic year he served as a senior economist on the President’s Council of Economic Advisors where he focused on agricultural issues.
+Prior to his assignment in Washington DC, he directed the North Carolina Tobacco Trust Commission Agricultural Leadership Development Program.
+He currently serves as the executive director of the Executive Farm Management Program as well as assisting with the leadership program and providing economic analyses for tobacco and peanuts.
 He has numerous publications and presentations including testimony before the House and Senate committees on agriculture as well as over $5 million in cumulative grant funding.
 Dr. Brown holds a Ph.D. in Economics from North Carolina State University as well as a MS in Agricultural Economics and BS in Animal Science.
 Blake is married with one son.
 He is from a small farm in the North Carolina Mountains that he continues to operate raising purebred and commercial beef cattle.

 Carolyn was the Director of College Research Administration in the College of Agriculture and Life Sciences’ Office of Contracts and Grants.
 In 2009 she retired from NC State University with 31.5 years of service.
 Carolyn returned in the fall of 2010 to provide assistance to the Agricultural Leadership Development Program.
 Prior to being Director of College Research Administration she held positions in the Department of Crop Science, NC State Extension Administration as well as the Dean’s Office in the College of Humanities and Social Sciences.

 William K. Collins has B.S. and M.S. degrees in Agronomy from NC State University and a Ph.D. degree from Iowa State University in plant breeding.
 He then worked for R. J. Reynolds Tobacco Company for three years in charge of field research (two years) in the AVOCA sage project and premarket sampling of tobacco (one year).
 He was a tobacco extension specialist at NCSU from 1966-86 and taught a tobacco production course to over 1,000 students.
 He was Associate Head and/or Acting Head of the Crop Science Department at NCSU, 1986-94.
-Subsequently he was Coordinator of Tobacco Programs at NCSU for 13 years.
-Collins has been the Director or Co-Director of 11 programs each consisting of 50-days of training over a two-year period for 30 individuals and currently works with Dr. Blake Brown on the 2017-19 North Carolina Tobacco Trust Fund Commission Agricultural Leadership Development Program which starts in October 2017.
+Subsequently, he was Coordinator of Tobacco Programs at NCSU for 13 years.
+Collins has been the Director or Co-Director of 12 programs each consisting of 50-days of training over a two-year period for 30 individuals and currently works with Dr. Joy Morgan on the 2020-2022 North Carolina Tobacco Trust Fund Commission Agricultural Leadership Development Program which starts in October 2020.